Severe Matted Cat Grooming in Portland

 Severe Matting Case Studies

-See real examples of severe matting, pelting, mobility restriction, and recovery outcomes.
+Real examples of severe matting, pelting, movement restriction, skin findings, and recovery outcomes.

 Case Study